Partial Counterfactual Identification of Continuous Outcomes with a Curvature Sensitivity Model: Extended Related Work

+\textbf{2(ii).
+Point counterfactual identification with non-SCMs-based approaches.} Alternative, non-SCM-based definitions of the counterfactuals exist, \eg, transport-based counterfactuals \cite{de2021transport,nutz2022directional}, and conservative counterfactual effects \cite{balakrishnan2023conservative}.
+Still, for the identifiability of ECOU [ECOT], they also rely on additional assumptions such as monotonicity.\footnote{In the context of the non-SCM-based counterfactuals, the monotonicity assumption assumes a stochastic dominance of one potential outcome over the other \cite{manski1997monotone,pearl1999probabilities}, \ie, $\mathbb{P}(Y_{a} \ge Y_{a'}) = 1$.} These approaches were shown to coincide with standard SCM-based counterfactuals when the latent noise can be deterministically defined with observed data.
+Therefore, they coincide with BGMs.

 \textbf{3(i).
-Discrete partial counterfactual identification.} Partial counterfactual identification was rigorously studied only for discrete SCMs or for discrete outcomes.
-For example, bounds under no assumptions or under the monotonicity assumption were derived for counterfactual probabilities \cite{balke1994counterfactual,pearl1999probabilities,tian2000probabilities,li2022probabilities,li2023epsilon}.
-The monotonicity assumption was later adopted to general queries \cite{vlontzos2023estimating}, but is too restrictive\footnote{Informally, monotonicity requires, that one potential outcome is strictly larger than the other for every fixed latent noise value.} for practical application to continuous outcomes.
+Discrete partial counterfactual identification.} Partial counterfactual identification was rigorously studied only for discrete SCMs or discrete outcomes.
+For example, bounds under no assumptions were derived for counterfactual probabilities \cite{balke1994counterfactual,pearl1999probabilities,tian2000probabilities,li2022probabilities,li2023epsilon}.
 More general counterfactual queries can also be tackled with response functions framework \cite{balke1994counterfactual} and, more generally, canonical partitioning \cite{sachs2022general} in combination with deep neural networks \cite{oberst2019counterfactual,zaffalon2020structural,xia2023neural, zaffalon2022bounding,zaffalon2022learning,zhang2022partial}.
-The same idea was used for causal marginal problem \cite{gresele2022causal,sani2023bounding} when we want to combine different experimental and observational data with overlapping observed variables.
+The same idea was used for causal marginal problem \cite{gresele2022causal,sani2023bounding} where the authors combined different experimental and observational data with overlapping observed variables.
 However, response functions framework and canonical partitioning can \emph{not} be extended to the continuous setting in practice, as their computational complexity grows exponentially with respect to the cardinality of the observed variables.
 Hence, the aforementioned methods are \emph{not} relevant baselines in our setting.

+\textbf{3(ii).
+Continuous partial counterfactual identification of queries with informative bounds.} Certain counterfactual queries have ignorance intervals with informative bounds, which have a closed-form solution using Frechet-Hoeffding bounds for copulas.
+For example, informative bounds were derived, \eg, for the variance of the treatment effects \cite{aronow2014sharp}, $\Var(Y_a - Y_{a'})$; for the CDF of the joint potential outcomes distribution \cite{fan2010sharp}, $\mathbb{P}(Y_a, Y_{a'})$, and other related queries \cite{balakrishnan2023conservative}.
+Yet, these bounds cannot be applied to our setting, as our query of interest, namely, ECOU [ECOT], has \emph{non-informative} bounds and, thus, requires a \emph{sensitivity model}.